krishna-waidande/krishna-waidande.github.io/cs_basic.md

 There are several types of encoding, including image encoding, audio and video encoding, and character encoding.

-### what's a character encoding?
+### What's a character encoding?

 Words and sentences in text are created from characters.
-Examples of characters include the Latin letter 'á' or the Chinese ideograph '請' or the Devanagari character 'ह'.
+Examples of characters include the Latin letter `á` or the Chinese ideograph `請` or the Devanagari character `ह`.

 Characters that are needed for a specific purpose are grouped into a character set.
-To refer to characters in an unambiguous way, each character is associated with a number, called a **code point.**
+To refer to characters in an unambiguous way, each character is associated with a number, called a `code point.`

 Basically, you can visualise this by assuming that all characters are stored in computers using a special code,